 Nathan Gonzalez and Maria Perez using the LS50B Luminescence Spectrometer.
 Capable of measuring fluorescence, phosphorescence, chemiluminescence and bioluminescence.

-Stefanie Thompson and Maria Aloya using the Spectrum 100 FTIR Spectrometer
+Stefanie Thompson and Ms. Maria Aloya using the Spectrum 100 FTIR Spectrometer

 Fourier Transform Infrared Spectrometer equipped with universal ATR (Attenuated Total Reflectance) accessory.